jss367/blog/_posts/2018-10-10-Software-I-Use.md

 tags: [Software]
 ---

-I'm always curious how people set up their computers and what software packages they have, so I thought I would share mine.
+I'm always curious about how people set up their computers and what software packages they have, so I thought I would share mine.
 I use Windows, Mac, and Linux, so the exact setup varies.
 Many of these can be installed with [Ninite](https://ninite.com/).

 # General

 ## Text Editors
 [Sublime Text](https://www.sublimetext.com/)
-* Absolutely love this.
+* I absolutely love this.
 Use it every day
 * With package control

 [Notepad ++](https://notepad-plus-plus.org/) (Ninite)